gitsit/rzrecord/_posts/2020-08-15-a-very-ned-world.md

 My eyebrows, I assure you, had never been so animated.

-"They all got out," he said, before adding ruefully, "But they made us switch to the fake stuff after that."
+"They all got out," he said, before adding ruefully, "but they made us switch to the fake stuff after that."

 Just like a gaggle of tourists miming the aim of a rifle towards Dealey Plaza as the sixth floor of the Texas School Book Depository suddenly collapses beneath them, there's an odd kind of humour to be found, isn't there, in a theatrical display that nearly knocks off forty-five more people than the historical figure to whom it pays tribute?